-77. The DPA is empowered to make a determination that an act or practice of an agency which breaches or may breach an IPP is substantially more in the public interest than ensuring compliance with the IPP breached.
-The breach is then not an interference with privacy under cl.17.
-This determination applies only to acts and practices that occur while it is in force, i.e., it has only prospective effect and does not retrospectively validate breaches of the IPPs which occurred before the date when it commenced.
+77. The DPA is empowered to make a determination that an act or practice of an agency which breaches or may breach an IPP is not an interference with privacy under the Privacy Act where the public interest in the doing of the act or the engaging in the practice outweighs to a substantial degree the public interest in adherence to the particular IPP.
+This determination only applies to acts and practices that occur while the determination is in force i.e. the determination has only a prospective effect, it does not retrospectively validate a breach of the IPPs which occurs before the date of the determination.

-Clause 31. - Application by agency
+Clause 31 - Application by agency

-78. Where an agency proposes to do an act or engage in a practice that may breach an IPP, it may apply to the DPA in writing for a clearance determination under cl.30.
+78. Where an agency considers that a proposed act or practice of theirs may breach an IPP, it may apply to the DPA in writing for a determination that the public interest in the doing of the act or practice outweighs to a substantial degree the public interest in adherence to the IPP.